 The study team may "bank" (store) some of your blood samples collected throughout your participation in this study.
-These samples will be kept frozen and will not identify you by name.
+These samples will be kept frozen and will not identify you by name, but only by your unique study identification number.
 The blood samples will only be used by the study team to go back and do testing on your blood if an unexpected event occurs.

-Additional Research Samples: In the event something unexpected occurs to you during your participation in the protocol, the research team may request additional samples be collected for research analysis.
+Additional Research Samples: In the event something unexpected occurs to you during your participation in the protocol, the research team may request additional samples (blood or tissue) be collected for research analysis.
 This is being done with the intention of evaluating the effects of the investigational product you previously received.
-The total amount of extra blood that will be collected from you will be 3 tablespoons of blood (not to exceed a maximum blood draw of 3 tablespoons total in an 8-week period).
+The total amount of extra blood that will be collected from you will be 3 tablespoons of blood (not to exceed a maximum blood draw of 3 tablespoons total in an 8-week period), in addition to the protocol-specified time points.